ColorlabMD/Prores-BitDepth/README.md

 To test this I worked in a 16bit RGBA64 space.
 This was chosen as because I wanted to feed the apple prores encoder every luminance value possible.
 I am not sure how the apple encoder works with respect to its "native" input pixel format.
 I used an AVAssetWriter with a AVAssetWriterInputPixelBufferAdaptor and 64bit RGBA pixel format buffer.
-For simulated 12 and 10 bit I shifted 0-4095 4 bits.
+For simulated 12 and 10 bit I shifted 4 and 6bits respectivly.

-FFMPEG was also used, however
+FFMPEG was also used, however the ffmpeg encoder prores_ks only accpets 10 bit pixel buffer format.

 ## Testing procedure: